 The Business Plan is Hostgator’s premium plan.
 Subscription starts at $5.95 and renews at $14.95 per month.
 It comes with a free dedicated IP address, unlike in the Baby Plan where you would have to make an extra purchase.

 This plan is the best for you if you are running an online business, as it has much room to grow.
 It also comes with free search engine optimization (SEO) tools.

 Monetization: How Do I Make Money With A Blog?

 Starting a blog is fun, but many people may also wonder how they can make money from it.
-Lucky for you, there are tons of ways to make money from your blog.
+Lucky for you, there are tons of ways to make money blogging.
 Here are the most popular ways:

-Affiliate marketing is one of the most popular and powerful methods of monetization.
-It entails marketing a product on your blog for another company, and, in turn, you are paid a percentage of each sale.
+Affiliate marketing is one of the most popular and powerful methods of making money through your blog.
+It entails marketing a product for another company, and, in turn, you are paid a percentage of each sale.
 This doesn’t cost your readers any extra money, and you help connect your readers with brands they can trust.